Stop Notice Filing

 Differences Between Stop Notices and Mechanics Liens

 Stop Notices and Mechanics Liens are in the same “Lien Universe,” but they have significant differences.
 Understanding these differences can be key to making a good decision about whether to file one or both of the documents.
-A more in-depth analysis of the differences between the Stop Notice and the Mechanics Lien is found on our blog: The Differences Between A Stop Notice And A Mechanics Lien.
+A more in-depth analysis of the differences between the Stop Notice and the Mechanics Lien is found here: The Differences Between A Stop Notice And A Mechanics Lien.

 When unpaid on a construction project anywhere in the United States, the unpaid party can file a mechanics lien.
 That remedy is available in every state.
 The Stop Notice remedy, however, is only available in a minority of states including Alaska, Arizona, California, Mississippi and Washington.
 If the law isn’t available in your project’s state, there’s no such thing as a stop notice.